 There it was: the more years a man had been a taxi driver, the smaller the front of his hippocampus and the larger the posterior.
 “Length of time spent as a taxi driver correlated positively with volume in…the right posterior hippocampus,” found the scientists.
 Acquiring navigational skills causes a “redistribution of gray matter in the hippocampus” as a driver’s mental map of London grows larger and more detailed with experience.

 So, the longer you drive a cab in London (that is, the longer you exert the mental and physical effort to quickly find your way around one of the world’s toughest to navigate cities), the more your brain physically changes.
 And the longer you use drugs, the more your brain changes.
 And indeed, the longer and more intensely you apply yourself to any skill, thought, or activity – the more it will change your brain, and the more visible will be the differences between your brain and that of someone who hasn’t been focused on that particular skill.
-So, if we follow the logic of the NIDA, then London’s taxi drivers have a disease, which we’ll call taxi-ism.
+So, if we follow the logic of the NIDA, then London’s taxi drivers have a disease, which we’ll call taxi-ism, that forces them to drive taxis.
 But the new diseases wouldn’t stop there.

 Learning to play the piano well will change your brain – and if you were to compare brain scans of a piano player to a non-piano player, you would find significant differences.
 Does this mean that piano playing is a disease called Pianoism?
 Learning a new language changes your brain, are bilingual people diseased?
 Athletes’ brains will change as a result of intensive practice – is playing tennis a disease?
 Are soccer players unable to walk into a sporting goods store without kicking every ball in sight?
 We could go on and on with examples, but the point is this – when you practice something, you get better at doing it, because your brain changes physiologically – and this is a normal process.
 If someone dedicated a large portion of their life to seeking and using drugs, and their brain didn’t change – then that would be a true abnormality.
 Something would be seriously wrong with their brain.